 This pecan milk recipe is easy to make and creates a creamy, flavorful homemade nut milk.
-It’s an easy dairy-free milk substitute, made with pecans, water, and a couple of seasonings.
+It’s an easy dairy-free milk substitute, made with only a few ingredients.
 Pour this homemade nut milk over cereal, use it in smoothies, or even add it to your favorite hot beverages, like coffee or tea.
 I love using it to make creamy vegan pudding!